Find Affordable College Courses

 The average tuition and fees for an in-state undergraduate at Sacred Heart are $45,230 a year.
 On average, sociology graduates from Sacred Heart take out $23,048 in student loans while working on their Bachelor's Degree.

 With a ranking of #10, University of Hartford did quite well on this year’s best value schools for sociology students working on their bachelor’s degree.
-UHart is a moderately-sized private not-for-profit school located in the midsize city of West Hartford.
+UHart is a medium-sized private not-for-profit school located in the midsize city of West Hartford.

 Best Value Sociology Colleges in the New England Region